mhylle/mnh-virtual-list/README.md

 # MnhVirtualList

-# MnhVirtualList

 This project is an attempt to make a virtual list component that can be used to do almost infinite scroll.

-It is based off the tutorial at [To fucking developers (cached version)](http://webcache.googleusercontent.com/search?q=cache:qw-WJyd40rEJ:twofuckingdevelopers.com/2014/11/angularjs-virtual-list-directive-tutorial/+&cd=1&hl=en&ct=clnk&gl=dk)
+It is based off the tutorial at [Two fucking developers (cached version)](http://webcache.googleusercontent.com/search?q=cache:qw-WJyd40rEJ:twofuckingdevelopers.com/2014/11/angularjs-virtual-list-directive-tutorial/+&cd=1&hl=en&ct=clnk&gl=dk)

 The base of this project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.3.